oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_RaceCondition/README.md

    intelgt: inferior 3 (gdbserver-ze) has been removed.
    (gbd)
    ```
    As we saw outside the debugger, it ran to completion.
-But note that the inferior (the code running on the GPU), exited with an error code.
+But note that the inferior (the code running on the GPU), exited with an error code (0377).
 Let's see if we can trap that error.

 4. Run again, telling the debugger to stop if the application throws an exception
    ```
    (gdb) catch throw
+   Catchpoint 1 (throw)
    (gdb) run
    ```
    We run, and stop with this: